cocoabro/cocoabro.github.io/_posts/2017-08-16-Swift-Networking.markdown

             }
 ```

+If there was an error within the parsedResult, we check the Status and cast it as a String. and we also compare it to the OKStatus, if it is not OKStatus then throw an error and print where the error is by \(parsedResult).

 ``` swift
             /* GUARD: Is "photos" key in our result? */ guard let photosDictionary = parsedResult[Constants.FlickrResponseKeys.Photos] as?
 [String:AnyObject] else {